Rendezvous in Bratislava

 Digging through objects and stories from Laco’s remarkable life, Miriam searches for her granddad’s voice through his own jokes, skits and songs, conjuring up an archival cabaret that reverberates with laughter from a very different place and time.

 With original music and a live band of Slovaks, Rendezvous in Bratislava traces family connections across national, historical and political borders, and celebrates the power of laughter in troubled times.

-This show will be part of the Autumn Doorstep Theatre Festival, performing from 31 Oct to 6 November in Torbay.
+This show is part of the Autumn Doorstep Theatre Festival, performing from 31 Oct to 4 November in Torbay.